New Job Mortgage | Can you get a mortgage in a new job? Yes

 The first thing lenders will look at when deciding how much you can borrow is your salary.
 A very rough guide is to times this by 4.5 as most lender maximum falls around here.

-If you are earning over £60,000 some lenders may allow you to borrow 5 times you income.
+If you are earning over £40,000, individually or combined with somebody you are getting a mortgage with, some lenders may allow you to borrow 5.5 times your income.

-Read about how your student loan affect a mortgage application.
+Read about how your student loan affects a mortgage application.

 Are interest rates higher for new job mortgages?